Parallels

 A stitched scar still remains on my wrist as a constant reminder of when Dave slammed me against a glass door, shattering the glass and cutting my wrist in an attempt to intimidate and control me.

-Knowing my love for animals, Dave gave me a baby bunny as a gift for my birthday.
-A few months later he killed the bunny while in a jealous rage as a way to hurt me.
+Knowing my love for animals, Dave gave me a baby bunny as a birthday gift.
+A few months later, in a jealous rage, he killed the bunny to hurt me.

-The police once came to our door after a neighbour became concerned for my safety.
-Dave stood at the door speaking with the officers telling them I was fine, everything was fine, there was nothing to be concerned about.
-They didn’t ask to see or speak with me and left.
+Once, the police came to our door after a neighbor became concerned for my safety.
+Dave stood at the door, speaking with the officers and assuring them that I was fine and there was nothing to be concerned about.
+They didn't ask to see or speak with me and simply left.

-Animals, especially those trapped in our food system, have little or no outside protection.
-The farmed animal welfare standards in Canada are not laws, they are guidelines created and regulated by the industry itself - which means they have no protection.
-When a complaint is made there is usually a discussion with the farmer and they leave.
-Farmed animals are often the target of temper by workers who project their anger onto these innocent victims - because they can.
+Animals, especially those trapped in our food system, have little to no outside protection.
+In Canada, farmed animal welfare standards are not laws but guidelines created and regulated by the industry itself.
+This means that these animals have virtually no protection.
+When a complaint is made, it usually results in a discussion with the farmer, and then the authorities leave.
+Farmed animals often become targets of workers' temper, as they project their anger onto these innocent victims—simply because they can.

-I am normally a very private person so putting this personal experience out into the world is extremely difficult for me.
-I share this, not out of want for pity or revenge, but because I believe it has given me a deep understanding of how animals might feel who are trapped, dominated, hurt by humans.
-I see the parallels between their experience and mine.
-The fear, the psychological and physical pain, the uncertainty, the powerlessness, the lack of concern from the outside world.
-The sad reality of their “normal”.
+As a very private person, sharing this personal experience is extremely difficult for me.
+I do so not for pity or revenge, but because it has given me a deep understanding of how animals might feel when they are trapped, dominated, and hurt by humans.
+I see the parallels between their experience and mine: the fear, the psychological and physical pain, the uncertainty, the powerlessness, and the lack of concern from the outside world.
+This is the sad reality of their “normal.”

 A young pig at slaughter resembles an innocent human child.

-The difference between their experience and mine is that I escaped.
-They almost never do.
-They have nowhere to go.
-There are laws to protect me from other humans.
-They have none.
-Their situation almost always ends up in a violent death.
-I don’t regret my experiences, I learn from them and believe they have made me who I am today.
-The emotional and physical trauma taught me strength and self worth - the opposite of what it was meant to do.
-They have given me the insight to recognize when someone needs help and the courage to speak up.
+I don’t regret my experiences; I’ve learned deep lessons from them and believe they have made me who I am today.
+Emotional and physical trauma have taught me strength and self-worth—the opposite of what they were meant to do.
+These experiences have given me the insight to recognize when someone needs help and the courage to speak up.
 And that’s what I was born to do.

 For the animals.